Immutable Data Type, Tuple

 A tuple

-is a data type that stores multiple values in order, similar to a list
+is a data type in Python used to store multiple values in a specific order, similar to a list

-This immutability makes tuples useful for safely storing values that must not be altered, such as coordinates of a specific location or color values.
+This immutability makes tuples ideal for storing fixed data, such as coordinates of a specific location or color values.

 How do you define a tuple?